Want to know why we decided to stop flying?

 1 – Planes are super fuel hungry

-As you’re hopefully aware, these ‘incredible’ flying machines consume fuel like there’s no tomorrow.
+These ‘marvellous’ flying machines consume fuel like there’s no tomorrow.
 A Boeing 747 will use more than 4 litres of fuel a second.
 Quite hard to comprehend how much that is, but it equates to 94 billion gallons of fuel being used from commercial airlines each year.
 That’s enough to fill nearly 150,000 swimming pools.
 Remember fuel is predominately made from oil, that non-renewable resource we are running out of at an alarming rate and is extracted at great cost to our environment…

 2 – The carbon footprint of flying is through the roof, not to mention the greenhouse gases & air pollution

 Flying produces an inconceivable amount of C02 emissions and air pollution.
-For those that don’t know C02 (carbon dioxide) is one of the key greenhouse gases that contributes to global warming and flying produces a whole lot of it.
+For those that don’t know, CO2 (carbon dioxide) is one of the key greenhouse gases that contribute to global warming – flying produces a whole lot of it.

 Want a pretty shocking statistic?
 One return flight from Germany to the Caribbean creates more CO2 than all the emissions from 80 inhabitants of Tanzania in the space of a year (4,000 kg CO2).

 Want another reason to stop flying?
-For your average person a return flight from the UK to Australia would use about 5.5 tonnes of CO2.
+For your average person, a return flight from the UK to Australia would use about 5.5 tonnes of CO2.
 When you think that your average British person used 7.1 tonnes of CO2 in all of 2013 you can see something is wrong.
 And, 7.1 tonnes of CO2 a year is already over what is considered a ‘sustainable amount’, governments are working to bring this down to 2 tonnes.
 So, clearly, something has to change.

-Carbon aside planes also produce large quantities of nitrogen, water vapour and soot which at high volumes are pretty crappy in their own right.
-All together this is a huge driving force towards global warming, climate change and pollution in the air we breathe.
+Carbon aside, planes also produce large quantities of nitrogen, water vapour and soot which at high volumes are pretty crappy in their own right.
+Altogether, this is a huge driving force towards global warming, climate change and pollution of the air we breathe.

 3 – It’s not getting any greener

-Decisions are only made to create the biggest profit margins and this doesn’t look in favour for the environment.
-Whilst flight companies are still making the big bucks from burning dirty old oil in the skies it’s unlikely they’ll move to a more sustainable options.
+Decisions are only made to create the biggest profit margins and this doesn’t look in favour of the environment.
+So long as flight companies are still making the big bucks from burning dirty old oil in the skies, it’s unlikely they’ll move to more sustainable options.
 Have you heard of the plans to make commercial planes electric, solar or renewable-energy-powered?
 No, neither have we.

 4 – Flying is a much bigger polluter than other transport options